 Open Lab has grown a lot in a few years, with around ninety students coming through the studio a year.
-We are now a fully enterprise design studio based within Massey University's College of Creative Arts, Wellington.
+We are now an established design studio based within Massey University's College of Creative Arts, Wellington.
 Our story has only just started!

 To harness and develop the design expertise of under-graduates and recent graduates via active collaboration between academia and business.